 I use russian, swedish, ukranian and english input languages and this works fine for all of them.
 In additional, I use FreeBSD with X11 and I didn't test this patch on Windows

-#5 Updated by John Lindgren about 5 years ago
+#5 Updated by John Lindgren over 5 years ago

 Okay, that patch solves the question of what keycode to use.
 But I'm not convinced that this is the right fix, mainly because it only fixes those few shortcuts.
 Others (e.g. Control-T to open a new playlist tab) still don't work.
 I can't imagine that this is a new problem or is specific to Audacious.
 What have other projects done?
 It seems like the problem should be fixed at the toolkit level, not the application level.